Avellea/VitaTester/README.md

 A simple homebrew for testing the input data on the PSVita.

-This fork currently implements gyroscope acceleration
+This fork currently implements gyroscope and acceleration.

 ## Extra Credits